Make a budgetThe page was last modified:

 A profit budget is a summary of the company's expected income and expenditure and the projected profit for a particular period, a month for example.
 The most difficult thing to estimate is how much you will sell, in other words what your income will be.

-An established company can base this on past sales and make some adjustments to budget revenues. > It’s not as easy for a new company.
-To budget sales in a new business, you usually have to look at > more things, like: > > - what the products should cost > - what sort of products the company will have and how many of the different goods and services you > think you can sell
+An established company can base this on past sales and make some adjustments to budget revenues.
+It’s not as easy for a new company.
+To budget sales in a new business, you usually have to look at more things, like:

+- what price the products/services should have

+- what sort of products the company will have and how many of the different goods and services you think you can sell

 - what customers the company will have